redis-collections/redis-collections/docs/index.rst

 In Redis you will see can see a ``hash`` structure under key ``fe267c1dde5d4f648e7bac836a0168fe``.
 That structure stores a field and value that corresponds to ``{'answer': 42}`` (the key and value are pickled, because Redis can store only strings).

-In Python you'll find that the collections can do most everything their Python counterparts can.
+In Python you'll find that the collections can do most everything their Python counterparts can:

     >>> d.update({'hasek': 39, 'jagr': 68})
     >>> d